-Good management of field drainage systems can save money and protect the environment.
+Good management of field drainage systems can not only save money, but also protect the environment.
 Implementing an efficient field and farm drainage system will prevent damage to crops or grazing land as excess surface water is quickly drained away and is therefore beneficial to crop and soil management.
 Our CT150 Agricultural Chain trencher has been designed with a digging depth of 1.5m deep and so is specifically for use on agricultural land.

 Benefits of good drainage include: